Peter-Pater/peter-pater.github.io/_pages/about.md

   - /about.html
 ---

 Xincheng is a Master's student in Computer Science and Engineering at Unversity of Michigan, where he is a research assistant at the Computational HCI Lab.
 His research interests are in the field of Human-Computer Interaction, and specifically the intersection between human behavior modeling and ubiquitous computing.
 In particular, he has the passion and working knowledge in a wide range of HCI-related subjects incuding human behavior modeling, wireless sensing, and VR/AR.
-He believes in utilizing a combination of these to enable and improve novel interactive experience and systems.
+He is eager to utilize a combination of these to enable and improve novel interactive experience and systems.

 Here is a list of things he is currently working on:
 - StructureSense: a system that provides real-time predictions for structure building procedures.